IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ## Verifying your IBM block storage CSI driver storage configuration is assigned to your clusters

-To verify that your configuration is assigned to your cluster.
-Verify that the driver pods are running.
+Run the following commands to verify that the driver pods are running.

 ```bash
 $ kubectl get all -n <namespace>  -l csi